damachine/coolerdash/README.md

 I bought myself an NZXT Kraken 2023, but the manufacturer did not provide suitable software to unlock the full potential of my device.
 That's why I started this little project.
 CoolerDash now serves me reliably and to my satisfaction.
 If you have the same problem, I want to give you the opportunity to use my small program as well.

-Special thanks to Guy Boldon, the developer of CoolerControl, for making this possible!
+Special thanks to @codifryed, the developer of CoolerControl, for making this possible!

 ---